SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 write.csv(dfPreds, "CaseStudy2Predictions_Ludlow_Rollins.csv")
 ```

 The KNN model that looks at the three closest data points to the test data point has a higher accuracy than the model that looks at 5.
-The accuracy is 85.67%.
-Our model is able to predict whether or not an employee will leave 85.67% of the time.
-The sensitivity of the model is 86.36% meaning that 86.36% of the time when the model labeled a person as not leaving, it was correct.
-The specificity of the model was 71.43% meaning that when someone did leave, the model was able to predict it 71.43% of the time.
+We found that there is slight variation in accuracy between runs of the model, because ties are broken at random.
+So, the accuracy of the k=3 model ranges from 85% and 87%.
+In other words, our model is able to predict whether or not an employee will leave 85-87% of the time.
+The sensitivity of the model is around 86%, meaning that when an employee did not leave the company, the model correctly predicted that they stayed about 86% on the time.
+The specificity of the model was around 71%, meaning that when someone did leave, the model was able to predict it about 71% of the time.

 ### Trends by Job Role

-Next, we will look at the variable Job Role an see what trends con be seen.
+Next, we will look at the variable Job Role and see what trends can be seen.

 ```r